 The CorSense HRV monitor by EliteHRV is a consumer-grade heart rate variability (HRV) monitor.
 It’s designed to be paired with a convenient smartphone app to measure and track HRV over time.
 The CorSense HRV monitor is a great option for those interested in putting numbers to their training and health goals.

 My interest in the CorSense HRV monitor originated from my interest in the vagus nerve.
-Heart Rate variability (HRV) is a function means of assessing overall vagal tone (health of the vagus nerve.)
+Heart Rate variability (HRV) is a functional means of assessing overall vagal tone (health of the vagus nerve.)
 There are plenty of other applications as well—and this HRV monitor can support them all!
 I’ve been thoroughly enjoying my CorSense so far and wanted to share some of the features that make it such a popular option for HRV monitoring.

 The CorSense HRV monitor offers accurate R-R interval monitoring, has a 500hertz sensor array, and a convenient smartphone app to keep all the data in one place.
 The CorSenseHRV comes with a 45-day “no questions asked” money-back guarantee.
 This review will cover the features and usage that have earned the CorSense the reputation of being one of the best personal HRV monitors on the market today.